commerce-agent/cap/docs/specification.md

 #### 7.2.1 Policy: `all`

 This policy explains how your information is used when you agree to **this policy** for personalized services offered by a merchant through your AI assistant.
-Agreeing to **this policy** means you consent to the merchant\'s system collecting and using your data as described below to enhance your experience.
+Agreeing to **this policy** means you consent to the merchant's system collecting and using your data as described below to enhance your experience.

 **1. What Information is Used**
-To personalize your experience, the merchant\'s system uses several types of information:
+To personalize your experience, the merchant's system uses several types of information:
     *   It uses the data you share directly via your AI assistant, such as your preferences and consent choices.
-    *   It keeps a record of your activities with the merchant\'s services, like your searches, the products you view, and your cart activity.
+    *   It keeps a record of your activities with the merchant's services, like your searches, the products you view, and your cart activity.
     *   From your information and interactions, the system also derives insights about your preferences and characteristics to better tailor services to you.

 **2. How Your Information is Used**